Stratford Padel Club operates the www.stratfordpadelclub.org website, which provides the SERVICE.

 We do not store credit card details nor do we share financial details with any 3rd parties.

-For court bookings, "I’m in" matches and tournaments, cancellations are allowed if made at least 24h before the event and a full refund will be processed in up 7 days.
+Cancellations are allowed if made at least 24h before the event and a full refund will be processed in up 7 days.
 Cancellations made 24h or less prior to the event booked will incur payment in full.
-Annual memberships can be frozen for up to 2 months, if player is injured and cannot play during this time.
-To freeze the annual membership, please contact the club at email@example.com.
-For cancellations, please use the online facility or email the club at firstname.lastname@example.org
+Annual and 6 month memberships can be frozen for up to 2 months, if player is injured and cannot play during this time, or during extended holiday time of over 2 week.
+To freeze the annual membership, please contact the club at firstname.lastname@example.org or via whatsapp.
+For cancellations, please use the online facility or contact the club via whatsapp.

 Information Collection and Use